tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 ```
 Validate that it is picking up your code and doing the first build.
 It is important to let this process complete so that it can pre-cache all your dependencies and allow your builds to execute much faster.
 This will take a while the first time.

+# Harbor
 Next, login to harbor with the user "admin" and password "Harbor12345", and navigate to your project called **{{ session_namespace }}**
 ```dashboard:open-url
 url: https://harbor.{{ ingress_domain }}
 ```

+# Spring Pet Clinic App
 Open a tab to your deployed Pet Clinic instance
 ```dashboard:open-url
 url: https://petclinic-{{ session_namespace }}.{{ ingress_domain }}
 ```
-If you don't see the Pet Clinic interface, go back to your Concourse tab and ensure that the `continuous-delivery` job completed successfully.
+If you don't see the Pet Clinic interface at first, go back to your Concourse tab and ensure that the `continuous-delivery` job completed successfully.

+# Tanzu Observability
 Open a tab to Tanzu Observability for your Pet Clinic Dashboard.
 First, you will need to sign in to the following Wavefront instance.
 ```dashboard:open-url
 url: https://vmware.wavefront.com/u/n1XssyygW7?t=vmware